canonical-labs/cicd-microk8s-basic/README.md

 The reference examples in this repository will focus on a couple of deployment models:

 1. Deploy everything in a single server
-2. Deploy everything in a distributed set of servers
+2. Deploy everything in a distributed set of servers (not yet started_)
 3. For both of the above we will start simply, using one or more VMs.
 The benefit is this approach is that many heterogenous environments provide the ability to launch VMs - from laptop to private clouds to public clouds.

 We'll describe the initial set of components that the examples deploy, along with a list of the complete set of components available in this repo.